Admission to the MS in Urban Land Development Graduate Program

 A written statement of purpose; one to two pages, about the applicant's purpose in pursuing a Master of Science in Urban Land Development.

 A one to two page statement of purpose is required (no longer than that please).
-The single spaced type written statement should address the applicant's purpose in pursuing the MS/ULD.
+The double spaced type written statement should address the applicant's purpose in pursuing the MS/ULD.
 It also serves as a writing sample.

 Minimum three letters of recommendation from individuals with knowledge of the applicant's academic and professional potential.